 What Is a Relapse Trigger?

 Did you ever hear a song out of the blue and instantly get tears in your eyes?
 Or smell bread baking in the oven and experience a random memory of your grandmother?
-Those are physical cues, the song and the bread, that bring out an emotional response.
+Those are physical cues, the song, and the bread, that bring out an emotional response.
 They are triggers.

 Relapse triggers are seemingly random events or experiences that suddenly strengthen your craving for your old substance of choice.
 When you first begin, it seems like everything makes you want to drink or get high.
 Life has turned into one endless cycle of getting drugs and using recovery them.
 But as you complete detox and get into your recovery therapy, you start to sort out your feelings and better understand your emotions.
 After a lot of work, you begin to make sense of your past and how you ended up here.
 When you start to regain a sense of control over your life, relapse triggers can sneak up on you.

-Although everyone’s addiction recovery journey is different, there are some universal truths.
+Although everyone’s drug and alcohol addiction recovery journey is different, there are some universal truths.
 The relapse rate among substance abusers in recovery for less than a year is over 60%.
 As time in recovery increases, that is, the amount of time spent drug-free, the rate of relapse decreases so that by the end of the first year it is less than half.
 After someone is clean for five years, their chances of relapsing improve to only 15%.

-Drug addiction actually has a similar relapse rate to other chronic diseases like diabetes and hypertension.
+Drug and alcohol addiction actually has a similar relapse rate to other chronic diseases like diabetes and hypertension.
 Relapse does not indicate a failure in treatment, but it is certainly a milestone that most people in recovery want to avoid.
 Studies show that there are some common elements to incidents of addiction recovery relapse.
-Understanding and watching for these most common relapse triggers can help anyone reduce their chances of relapse, especially during the first year when a recovery is still very fragile.
+Understanding and watching for these most common relapse triggers can help anyone reduce their chances of relapse, especially during the first year when recovery is still very fragile.

 Recognize the Most Common Relapse Triggers